vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 the load out at around 5:25 PM.
 I wore a KN95 mask while in the laundromat and while walking on San Pablo Avenue, but not for the rest of the journey.

+## Saturday June 19

+In the evening, I went to downtown Berkeley.
+I first went to Trader Joe's and bought groceries.
+I finished checkout at 4:11 PM.
+I then went to Udupi Palace and got a spinach masala dosa.
+I wore a KN95 mask while in downtown Berkeley.